 Everyone 18 years of age and older needs to have a ticket to enter the building to attend High Holiday services at Park Synagogue.
 Members are mailed tickets several weeks before the holidays — one ticket for each adult member and for each young adult in the family ages 18-25 who has been enrolled as a Park Young Adult Member.
-Children under the age of 18 do not need tickets.
 Tickets are non-transferable.
 Tickets will be checked at all entrances.
 In the event that your ticket is lost or misplaced and it is impossible to have it re-issued in time, please use the office/east entrance (by the white tent) where staff will be available to check your membership status and give you a special pass to attend services.

 Can we bring our children with us to High Holiday services?

 Yes!
 Children are always welcome to join their parents in High Holiday services (and in Shabbat services all year round).
-For the High Holidays, we also offer childcare, special family services, and children’s activities designed to give you and your children a positive holiday experience.
+For the High Holidays, we also offer special family services designed to give you and your children a positive holiday experience.

 What time should I arrive at services?

 Please check the website, Bulletin, or the back of your tickets for the beginning times of the services.
 When you choose to arrive is according to your personal preference.
-If you want to sit in the front of Stein/Kangesser or Rosenthal Ballroom, it is best to arrive early.
-Unreserved seats are available on a first-come basis, and we ask that you not save seats for others.
+Unreserved seats are available on a first-come basis, and we ask that you are not able to save seats for others.
 Please be aware that there are certain times when our ushers will ask you to wait in the lobby before entering the service (during the Torah procession, the sermon, etc.).
 We ask that you wait quietly, as to not disturb the services inside.